Absolutely 100% free resume templates for 2021. Downloadable, printable, and exportable in different formats.

-Roughly 2 in 3 respondents would turn to a side hustle if their savings weren’t enough to carry them through a financial emergency, and around half would look to join the gig economy.
+Around 2 in 3 respondents would turn to a side hustle if their savings weren’t enough to carry them through, and roughly half would look to join the gig economy.
 Many also indicated they would attempt to live off unemployment, including 56% of Gen Xers and 50% of millennials.
-Roughly 1 in 3 would be able to live off their spouse’s or partner’s income, while others (including 28% of millennials and 18% of Gen Xers) would turn to family for support.
+Roughly 1 in 3 would be able to live off their spouse’s or partner’s income, while others (including 28% of millennials and 18% of Gen Xers) would ask their family for support.

 When forced to ask for help, 44% of people would turn to their parents, followed by state government resources (33%), federal government resources (32%), and a sibling, other family members, and friends (18%).
 Roughly 1 in 4 people indicated they wouldn’t ask anyone for help financially, including 40% of baby boomers and 35% of Gen Xers.
 While older generations were more inclined to turn to the government for assistance, millennials were more likely to turn to their parents or friends to get by.

 The key takeaway is clear.
 Just because everything seems fine today doesn’t mean you shouldn’t be prepared for a financial emergency.
 A majority of Americans didn’t have a firm grasp on how far their savings could carry them, and few could live off their current savings for an extended period.
 Instead, many indicated they would sell their possessions, skip bills, and turn to gig jobs or their family for support.